bigtoga/Examples/Cloud - Azure/AZ-500/Memorize for the exam.md

 # Key Vault

-**Soft-delete length?** - 90 days
+- **Soft-delete length?** - 90 days

-**Default settings** - can delete, can purge (i.e. soft-delete is not enabled)
+- **Default settings** - can delete, can purge (i.e. soft-delete is not enabled)

-**After an object is soft-deleted, can it still be accessed?** - No, has to be restored to be accessible
+- **After an object is soft-deleted, can it still be accessed?** - No, has to be restored to be accessible

-**After an object is soft-deleted, can you still see that it exists as soft-deleted?** - Yes, it shows up in lists of the resources
+- **After an object is soft-deleted, can you still see that it exists as soft-deleted?** - Yes, it shows up in lists of the resources

-**When soft-delete is enabled, can you actually hard delete?** - Yes
+- **When soft-delete is enabled, can you actually hard delete?** - Yes

-**When soft-delete is enabled, how do you prevent hard delete?** - Enable purge protection
+- **When soft-delete is enabled, how do you prevent hard delete?** - Enable purge protection
+- **How to create automation runbook to rotate storage account keys and save to AKV?**
+- Create automation account
+- Import the AzureRM Powershell modules into the account
+- Create a connection resource in the Automation Account
+- Run the `Set-AzureRmKeyVaultAccessPolicy` cmdlet

 </details>